rgmyr/OutcropsGeeWhiz/README.md

+**NOTE ON UPDATES**: we are working on improvements and extensions to this weekend hackathon project in a private repository for now.
+This code will likely be open-sourced at a later date.
+Planned features include data stucture/format conversions, facies boundary modeling, visualization utilities, and optional GPU acceleration of raw point cloud processing,

 # Outcrops, Gee Whiz!

 3D digital outcrop models are cool. **Gee Whiz** is it fun to spin them around!
-Now let's do something useful with them.
+Now let's do something interesting with them.

 ## Dependencies